Paramedic Impersonator: Phone Scam Overview

 There are a number of red flags to these scams.
 However, the scammer has an edge over their victims.
 They catch them off guard by causing them to panic.
 People that are scared for their loved ones have more trouble making rational decisions, which makes them compliant to the scammer's demands.

 Warning Signs of the Paramedic Impersonator Phone Scam

 It's easy to get hysterical if you get a call from someone about an injured friend or family member.
 However, there are many reasons it's important to keep your cool.
 If someone really is injured, you'll have a hard time helping them if you are panicking.
 Another reason is that you could be a victim of the paramedic scam.

-If you stay calm and collected, you may notice the following red flags that your loved one is perfectly fine and that you are being targeted by a phone scam.
+If you stay calm and collected, you may notice the following red flags that your loved one is perfectly.
+If the caller does any of the following, you are most likely being targeted by a phone scam.

 The scammer doesn't usually have any actual information about your friends or family before calling.
 They will simply say that someone close to you has been hurt.
 They'll wait for you to blurt out a name to continue the scam.
 Hang up if they don't confirm the identity of the injured person.

 The caller will tell you that your loved one will be denied life-saving treatment if a payment is not made immediately.
 This is an obvious lie.

 First of all, paramedics are not responsible for billing patients.
 Secondly, The Emergency Medical Treatment and Labor Act (EMTALA) prohibits hospitals from denying emergency care to any patient, regardless of their ability to pay.